Top 15 Nursing Trends to Watch in 2022

 While California and Massachusetts remain the only states to mandate nurse staffing ratios, 12 others have passed laws intended to address nurse staffing levels in hospitals.
 Seven of these states require hospitals to form staffing committees charged with implementing optimal staffing levels.

+Just as hiring bonuses have emerged among nursing trends, we’re also seeing more competitive employee perks.
 Scheduling is a major priority for most nurses.
-In fact, many RNs are motivated to pursue advanced degrees, so they can land roles with more work-life balance, like an FNP role.
+In fact, many RNs are motivated to pursue advanced degrees so they can land roles with more work-life balance, like an FNP role.

 Many employers are turning to part-time employees to provide coverage in shifts.
 For example, hiring two nurses who want to work 27.5 hours per week is more optimal than having one nurse work 55 hours alone.

 Hospitals in more remote areas are experimenting with providing staff with free local accommodations, such as access to housing.
 Aside from reducing financial stress, this cuts down on commuting.
+Offering nurses more perks is one of several nursing trends we’d like to see grow.

-Nursing Trends: No. 9 — More States to Sign the eNLC
+10. More States Will Sign the eNLC

 Unique among today’s nursing trends is how more nurses are practicing across state lines.
 That’s due to the widespread adoption of the enhanced Nurse Licensure Compact (eNLC).